betacoin/betacoin-seeder/README.md

-cypherfunk-seeder
+betacoin-seeder
 ===============

-Dogecoin-seeder is a crawler for the Dogecoin network, which exposes a list of reliable nodes via a built-in DNS server.
+betacoin-seeder is a crawler for the Betacoin network, which exposes a list of reliable nodes via a built-in DNS server.

 Features: